vogler/tasktime-2021/README.md

 - set `DATABASE_URL`, e.g. create `.env` file with `DATABASE_URL = 'postgresql://user@localhost:5432/track-time'`
 - setup tables: `npm run db-push`

-Use `npm run` to start the server with reload on changes and HMR via snowpack.
+Use `npm start` to start the server with reload on changes and HMR via snowpack.
 For production see heroku.com example in `Procfile`.

 ## Notes